Administrative & Support Staff Opportunities

 The position is based in Whittier, California.
 To be considered for this position, please submit your cover letter and resume to: whittierjobs@whittier.edu or mail to Whittier College, Attn: Human Resources Manager, 13406 E Philadelphia Street Whittier, CA 90608.
 AA/EOE.

-The Enrollment Management Office at Whittier College is seeking an Associate/Assistant Director of Enrollment Operations.
+The Office of Development at Whittier College is seeking an Associate Director of Stewardship.

 Hours: Monday – Friday